MicrosoftDocs/dynamics365smb-docs/financials/ui-create-number-series.md

 You create a numbering system by setting up one or more codes for each type of master data or document.
 For example, you can set up one code for numbering customers, another code for numbering sales invoices, and another code for numbering documents in general journals.
 After you have set up a code, you set must set up at least one number series line.
 The number series line contains information such as the first and last number in the series and the starting date.
 You can set up more than one number series line per number series code, with a different starting date for each line.
 The series will be used consecutively, starting each series on the respective starting date.

 You typically set up your number series to automatically insert the next consecutive number on new cards or documents that you create.
 However, you can also set a number series up to allow that you manually enter the new number.
 You specify this with the **Manual Nos.** check box.
-For more information, see the "To create a new number series" section.

 If you want to use more than one number series code for one type of master data - for example, if you want to use different number series for different categories of items - you can use number series relationships.